emanuel2718/myreddit-dl/README.md

 - [x] `--get-metadata` --> User, title, link, user karma, sub, amount of upvotes...
 - [x] `--get-title` flag in which the title of the given image is returned.
 - [x] Make flag to store in either: sub_user_id.ext or user_id.ext (eliminate sub folders?)
+- [ ] Give the user the option to insert the credentials if no credentials are found.
+- [ ] Sanitize metadata titles (remove unicode characters)
+- [ ] use item.link_flair_text to get tags.
+Some users might want items with certain tags only
 - [ ] Handle case of repeated media (used --by-user and the --by-subreddit (duplicates))
 - [ ] Make test suite
 - [ ] Handle better the --debug flag.
 Better logging